Analysis | How would Democrats’ billionaires tax actually work?

 “It is being written so that when nurses and firefighters pay taxes with every paycheck, billionaires, who have figured out how to not pay taxes because they don’t take a wage, they’re going to have to pay their fair share,” Wyden said.

-But taxing billionaires where most of their wealth is may be unconstitutional, in addition to really tricky and even potentially unpopular when you drill down into how to do it.
+But taxing billionaires where most of their wealth is may be unconstitutional, in addition to being really tricky and potentially unpopular when you drill down into how to do it.

 What the potential problems are: Quite a few, say economists we talked to.

 - The Constitution, specifically the 16th Amendment, says that the federal government can tax income.
 (By contrast, states can tax other forms of wealth such as property and cars.)
 Are unrealized capital gains income?
 Or just wealth?
-Income vs. wealth is big difference from a constitutional perspective.
+Income vs. wealth is a big difference from a constitutional perspective.
 This tax could put billionaires in a remarkable position to actually sue the government and argue they are being unconstitutionally taxed.

 - Capital gains go up and down.
 So, Musk’s stock assets may be worth $30 billion one day.
 But next year, the stock market crashes, or Tesla has some major problems, and they’re worth $20 billion.
 Is the government going to give that money back?